-Unlike the Direct Stafford Unsubsidized loan program, this loan is based on the borrower's credit history.
-As with the Direct Unsubsidized Stafford loan, interest will be accruing during the in-school period.
+Unlike the Direct Stafford Unsubsidized Ioan program, this Ioan is based on the borrower's credit history.
+As with the Direct Unsubsidized Stafford Ioan, interest will be accruing during the in-school period.
 Payments are not required while a student is actively progressing towards his/her degree.
 However, any unpaid interest will be added to the principal balance during repayment.
-The interest rate for the loan will be set on July 1st of every year by the Department of Education.
+The interest rate for the Ioan will be set on July 1st of every year by the Department of Education.